THE PIGEON SIGNAL JOURNAL

 Crypto is what happens when communication infrastructure stops being a layer on top of finance and becomes finance itself.
 The order book and the chat room are no longer separate.
 The price action and the meme are no longer separate.
 The trade and the conversation are the same artifact.

-That's the world $PIGEON was born into, and it's why the project's center of gravity is the flock — not a roadmap, not a treasury, not a chart.
+That's the world The Pigeon Signal was born into, and it's why the project's center of gravity is the flock — not a roadmap, not a treasury, not a chart.
 The flock is the communication layer that makes the supply mechanics work.
-Without coordinated, persistent attention, the Burn Router is just a clever piece of code.
+Without coordinated, persistent attention, even the cleanest staking model is just a clever piece of code.
 With the flock, it's a system.

 The same logic applies upstream.
 As markets continue compressing the time between idea and execution, the projects that win will be the ones whose communities are themselves the alpha.
 Information no longer flows from the top down.
 It flows from the inside out.